 Your agreement - Retirement village contracts

 Consider getting legal advice to ensure your interests are protected.
 Retirement villages are a specialised area of law, so try to find a lawyer who has experience with retirement village contracts.
-You should also consider getting independent advice from an accountant or licensed financial planner on the financial consequences of moving into and exiting a village.
+You should also consider getting independent advice from an accountant or licensed financial planner on the financial consequences of moving into, living in and exiting a village.

 The residence contract should cover things like:

-- the legal basis upon which you are entitled to occupy residential premises in the retirement village (for example, whether you are leasing or buying the premises);
+- the legal basis upon which you are entitled to live in residential premises in the retirement village (for example, whether you are leasing or buying the premises);

 - details about the payment of entry costs (including a ‘premium’) and ongoing fees and charges, including the method by which any of these fees and charges are calculated.
 Some fees are subject to prohibitions under section 25 of the RV Act and regulation 11 of the RV Regulations;

-- the length of time you can reside in the village;
+- the length of time you can live in the village;

 - the circumstances in which you can be transferred or relocated to other accommodation in the village, and the financial arrangements that would apply to such relocation;